 I spent the next three years trying, in really tiny steps, to be kinder and nicer and positive.
 Even today, I do sometimes lose my temper or lash out without really meaning to.
 But I make it a point to make the situation better if anything.
 I sincerely believe with all my heart, that when you are nice to someone and adore them despite their flaws, they’ll do the same for you.

 Positivity is something everyone is capable of harnessing.
 Every time you go wrong somewhere, or you do something impeccably stupid, don’t bash yourself.
 Kindly tell yourself that it’s alright, and that you can always try again.
 Positivity starts when you love yourself and forget about all the things society says is beautiful and is not.
 Beauty is when you have a good heart and a clear mind.
 When you love yourself, you’ll eventually begin to see how it is important to smile and let things go, you’ll see how it is essential for your soul that you treat yourself well.
-Here are some ways you can try to be more positive in your life:
+Here are some ways to be more positive in your life:

 1. Cut out anyone who brings you down emotionally.

 Yes, I know what you’re thinking.
 It’s easier said than done.
 But trust me, this is so very important.
 I was in a relationship over 2 years ago with a guy who constantly made me feel insecure.
 He loved me and everything, but he refused to treat me like a partner and I was often left waiting for a message or two.
 This made me unhappy, and it emotionally drained me.
 I decided that I needed a new start and I broke it off.
 Surround yourself with people who want to work, who have infectious energy, who are passionate, and who would never tell you that you aren’t good enough.
 Again, I know it’s easier said than done, but I promise you, your tribe defines your vibe.
 If they put you down, you’ll never rise.